By Santi, Head Van Engineer, December 28, 2025

 Leaf spring/coil condition, bushings, and shock absorber wear

-Inspect for sagging springs, torn bushings, and oil-soaked shocks.
-Heavy conversions often accelerate suspension wear; verify upgrades or recent replacements.
+Inspect for sagging springs, torn bushings, and oil-covered shocks.
+Heavy builds often speed up suspension wear; check for improvements or recent swaps.

 Electronic stability/ABS sensor problems and their effects